janlindblad/netconf-transaction-id/draft-lindblad-netconf-transaction-id.md

 ## Configuration Response Pruning

-A NETCONF client that already knows some entag values may request that the configuration retrieval request is pruned with respect to the client's prior knowledge.
+A NETCONF client that already knows some etag values MAY request that the configuration retrieval request is pruned with respect to the client's prior knowledge.

-By specifying the previously received entag attribute values in the get-config or get-data request, the client indicates that child elements of already known parts of the configuration SHALL be omitted.

-To retrieve only changes for "ietf-interfaces" since the last known transaction-id "abc12345678", but include the entire configuration for "nacm", a client might send:
+To retrieve only changes for "ietf-interfaces" that do not have the last known transaction-id "abc12345678", but include the entire configuration for "nacm", regardless of etags, a client might send:

 ~~~
 <rpc xmlns="urn:ietf:params:xml:ns:netconf:base:1.0" message-id="1"
-     xmlns:ietf-netconf-transaction-id=
-       "FIXME">
+     xmlns:txid="FIXME">
   <get-config>
     <source>
       <running/>
     </source>
     <filter>
       <interfaces xmlns="urn:ietf:params:xml:ns:yang:ietf-interfaces"
-        ietf-netconf-transaction-id:entag="abc12345678"/>
+        txid:etag="abc12345678"/>
       <nacm xmlns="urn:ietf:params:xml:ns:yang:ietf-netconf-acm"/>
     </filter>
   </get-config>